Viljandi: Sports

 There are sports events in Viljandi for both top athletes and amateurs.
 Family sports events, Sunday skiing trips, cycling tours in spring and autumn are very popular.
 In the city there are 53 sports clubs, a large sports hall and the new sports hall of Maagümnaasium.
 Also, the country's first artificial speed skating oval was opened in 2014.
 Soon, the jogging and cycling track around Lake Viljandi will be completed.
 A new skateboarding and roller-skating area has been built in Männimäe.
 At the lakeside are tennis courts and the city stadium.

 Several races are held in Viljandi – around Lake Viljandi and Lake Paala and up and down the Trepimägi stairs.
 The longest tradition – the race around Lake Viljandi has been organised since 1928.
 This race takes place annually on 1 May, with the number of participants being about 1300 in the recent years.
 The winners' names are cut into stone columns.
 The legendary Hubert Pärnakivi, whose monument is also a tribute to the race, was an 11-time winner of the race.

 Other popular fields of sport in Viljandi are handball, football, volleyball, basketball, wrestling, archery and rowing.

 Legends

 Boatman of Viljandi

-Often the popular song is sung about the Boatman of Viljandi or the legend of him is told.
-Long-long ago, as a young man he had once taken a young girl across the lake on a summer evening and fallen hopelessly in love with the girl's blue eyes.
-Nobody knows what happened on the lake, but on the other side, the girl just waved him good-bye and left...
-However, the Boatman, a grey old man now, is said to row on the lake to this day, longing to see those wonderful blue eyes again.
+The song typically follows the legend of the Boatman of Viljandi, where when he was a young man, he fell in love with a young girl as he took a young girl across a lake on a summer evening.
+It is unknown what happened as the two crossed the lake, but as the couple finished crossing, the girl simply waved goodbye and left, leaving the Boatman rowing across the lake as an old man, hoping to one day see the girl's blue eyes again.

 According to another story, it was a boatman from Gauja who had dedicated a song to his loved one.
 As the young woman had moved near Viljandi, the song had changed, too.

 International relations

-Viljandi as historic Hanseatic town is a member of the international City League the Hanse.
+Viljandi as an historic Hanseatic town is a member of the international City League the Hanse.